In Return

 Salmon complete a connection between land and sea when they die.
 Salmon transport nutrients from the ocean such as carbon, phosphorous, and nitrogen to the headwaters where they spawn.
 These elements replenish streambeds, spur algal growth, and fortify aquatic and riparian foodwebs from aquatic insects to wildlife.
 In some cases, the headwaters where salmon spawn can extend 30 miles from the ocean and would not otherwise contain these essential nutrients without these creatures returning to spawn.

-Coastal Creeks and Redwood Forests - Where the Magic Happens
+Coastal Creeks and Redwood Forests - Home to Coho and Steelhead

-Steelhead and coho are the "canary in the coalmine" for California's coastal watersheds.
+Steelhead and coho salmon are the "canary in the coalmine" for California's coastal watersheds.
+These fish are indictor species for the health of the redwood forests.

 They rely upon the entire ecosystem; the estuary for acclimation to saltwater; main stream channels for migration; and their natal tributary streams for spawning and rearing.